Pojakovo/Pojakovo/README.md

 - 👋 Hi, I’m @Precious ojakovo
 - 👀 I’m interested in solving problems and making a positive impact on the world.
 - 🌱 I’m currently learning different software frameworks across javascript and python to create responsive applications and websites
 - 💞️ I’m looking to collaborate on new challenges and opportunities to use my skills to make a difference.
-I have experience in web development, mobile development, and data science.
+I have experience in web development, mobile development, and data analysis.
 - 📫 How to reach me: preciouslouis1990@gmail.com

 <!---